wangxiaoyunanne/docs/source/hive_scaling.html.md

 on the feature duplication scheme, with other schemes' result in the summary table.

-SAGE can be seperated into three parts, depending on whether the computation and data access is source-centric or child-centric.
+SAGE can be separated into three parts, depending on whether the computation and data access is source-centric or child-centric.
 ```
 // Part1: Select the children